After Trump backs down on stimulus bill, Democrats aim for higher relief checks

 Many of Trump’s fellow Republicans oppose the higher payments, and Trump may not have the influence to budge them.
 The issue appears unlikely to gain traction in the Republican-controlled Senate.

-Many economists agree the financial aid in the bill should be bigger to get the economy moving again but say that immediate support for Americans hit by coronavirus lockdowns is still urgently needed.
+Many economists agree the financial aid in the bill should be bigger to jolt the economy but say that any immediate support for Americans hit by coronavirus lockdowns is still urgently needed.

+Global markets were buoyed in part by the certainty after Trump signed the massive spending measure and backed away from a year-end government spending crisis.
+U.S. stocks also rose in pre-market trading, with futures tracking the S&P 500 EScm1 and Nasdaq hitting a record high.

 After signing the bill behind closed doors at his beachside club in Florida, Trump sought to put the best face on his climb-down, saying he was signing it with "a strong message that makes clear to Congress that wasteful items need to be removed."